hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/README.md

 There are two types of Nitro queries.
 They both can include Native and DynamicSQL functionality:

 - [General Purpose Queries](nitro-general-purpose.md) &mdash; Queries that return no data.
-- [Flat Selects](nitro-flat-selects.md) &mdash; SELECT queries that return a result set of rows.
+- [Selects](nitro-selects.md) &mdash; SELECT queries that return a result set of rows.

+## Parameters

+To add parameters to the queries, including the use of JEXL syntax see [Parameters](./nitro-parameters.md).